Benjamin Looi

 Re-enable Your Laptop Keyboard

-When you want it back, simply:
+When you want it back:

 sudo rm /etc/udev/rules.d/99-disable-internal-keyboard.rules